kasko/docs/source/products/visana/private-liability-contents/hausrat/rest-api-hausrat.rst

    agent_details,string,false,Agent Details
-   no_damages,boolean,true,Opt-in confirming that the customers have not been rejected/cancelled  by other insurance companies or received special conditions due to damages flexible_cancellation,boolean,true,Does the customer want to have flexible cancellation term for his/her policy persons_details,array,"required_if:more_than_one_person,true","If there is more then one person, his details are in this array" persons_details.first_name,string,"required_if:more_than_one_person,true",First Name person_details.last_name,string,"required_if:more_than_one_person,true",Last Name person_details.dob,string,"required_if:more_than_one_person,true",Date of birth comments,string,false,Any additional comments
+   no_damages,boolean,true,Opt-in confirming that the customers have not been rejected/cancelled  by other insurance companies or received special conditions due to damages flexible_cancellation,boolean,true,Does the customer want to have flexible cancellation term for his/her policy comments,string,false,Any additional comments

 Example Request